 If you plan to cook a lot of crêpes or galettes, however, you can invest in an electric pancake and crêpe maker.
 It even includes a wooden spreader, just like they use in a professional setup.
 Alternatively you can use a large nonstick pan and just purchase crêpe spreaders on their own.
 You can also purchase a simple crêpe pan if you desire something that requires less storage space.

 I use a large non-stick pan with very good results.
-My crêpes are approximately 10-inches in diameter, which is still smaller than the one in Paris.
+My crêpes are approximately 8-to-9-inches in diameter, which is still smaller than the one in Paris.
 They are more than large enough to fold around my filling.

-With this recipe you should yield about 8 galettes with a 10-inch diameter.
-Please keep in mind that similar to when making pancakes, the first one or two may not turn out as pretty as the rest of the batch.
+With this recipe you should yield about 8 galettes with a 8-to-9-inch diameter.
+Please keep in mind that similar to when making pancakes, the first one may not turn out as pretty as the rest of the batch.